 The philosophy of traditional Tuscan cuisine relies on is fresh, local ingredients.
 As a result, you’ll often find that the best restaurants in Florence, which is the region’s main city, primarily feature traditional meats and vegetables cooked in the simplest way possible – believe it or not, Italian cuisine has far more to offer than just pizza and pasta.

-T-bone steak prepared on chestnut wood and served with salt, pepper and a drizzle of olive oil is a Florentine specialty.
+T-bone steak prepared on chestnut wood and served with salt, pepper and a drizzle of olive oil is a Florentine specialty, as well as a number of other hearty meat-based dishes, including ones that use less popular off-cuts of meat.
 With a series of Michelin-starred establishments, Florence’s restaurants use the finest Tuscan artisanal ingredients accompanied with velvety Tuscan wines.
-See our picks of the best restaurants in Florence.
+See our picks of the best restaurants in Florence below.